John C. Goss: Activism

 In the late 1980s/early 1990s Goss was a member of a Los Angeles-based collective of anonymous artists who created visual and performance components for various ACT UP Los Angeles demonstrations and HIV/AIDS awareness events in Los Angeles, Ohio, and Chicago.
 The collective changed names for each action and was variously known as The Tribe, The Altered Boys, Stiff Sheets, Bad Seed, and Fags in Flags.

 In 1992 he produced a documentary and music video on AIDS/HIV educational efforts in Bangkok, Thailand.

 In 1994, Goss and partners opened Southeast Asia's first gay and lesbian center, Utopia, in Bangkok.
 In 1995 he created the online Utopia, the Internet's first Asian gay and lesbian resource portal.

 Later career

-His photographs appeared in the landmark pop cultural book, Very Thai (River Books Press Dist A C, 2005, and 2nd Edition 2013); and he has authored ten guidebook titles about the Asian region (2005–2007).
+His photographs appeared in the landmark pop cultural book, Very Thai (River Books Press Dist A C, 2005, by Philip Cornwel-Smith) with a second edition in 2013; and he authored 10 guidebook titles about LGBT life in Asia (2005–2007).

-In the summer of 2007 he worked in Hollywood as Production Designer, Art Director, and Director of Concept Design for the motion picture Red Velvet.
-He also did digital animation and 2nd unit direction (the alligator scene) for the film.
+In the summer of 2007 he worked in Los Angeles as a production designer, art director (director of concept design) for the feature motion picture, Red Velvet.
+He also created digital effects, helmed second unit direction (the alligator scene), designed the movie poster, DVD cover, merchandise, and website graphics for the film.

 In 2010, Goss moved to Palm Springs, California where he opened a home studio/gallery, Swank Modern Design.
 Swank Modern's inaugural exhibition, The Sensual World, featured photographs by Goss shot in Thailand, Singapore, Sri Lanka and Cambodia.
+He was also a member of the Advisory Board for the three-volume Greenwood Encyclopedia of LGBT Issues Worldwide published this same year.